-The typical maximum duty-cycle is 90%.
+The typical maximum duty-cycle is 90% at 500 kHz switching frequency.
 This corresponds to a typical minimum off-time of 200 ns.
+When operating at switching frequencies higher than 500 kHz, the 200 ns minimum off-time results in a lower maximum duty-cycle limit than 90%.
 This forced off-time is important to provide enough time for the Cboot capacitor to charge during each cycle.

 The lowest input voltage required to maintain operation is: